projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 in *VMX_PROC_VM_EXEC_CONTROLS2*.
 Based on them, *pio_instr_vmexit_handler* and *ept_violation_vmexit_handler* are
 used for IO/MMIO emulation for a emulated device.
 The emulated device could locate in hypervisor or DM in the Service VM.
-Please refer to the "I/O Emulation" section for more details.
+Refer to the "I/O Emulation" section for more details.

 For an emulated device done in the hypervisor, ACRN provide some basic